School Platform Evaluation: Priority Rubric

 With rising parent expectations and stakeholder pressure to get it right, you are up for a challenging task.

-Should you go with the known actors rooted in the school communication space with mass notifications and e-blasts, or try out a newcomer like School Signals, which has entered the market with fresh eyes and is ready to tackle 360-communication and parent engagement?
+Should you go with the known actors rooted in the school communication space with mass notifications and e-blasts, or try out a new communication platform like School Signals, which has entered the market with fresh eyes and is ready to tackle 360-communication and parent engagement?

 This guide is not a bullet-point feature comparison between different school software systems and apps.
-While these comparisons are helpful in understanding where the software/app belongs in the school software space, they are also more of a marketing strategy rather than an accurate description of how any given app solves your communication needs.
-Instead, I will guide you through several key parameters to encourage you to stay true to your vision and needs for school communication and parent engagement.
+While these comparisons are helpful in understanding where the software/app belongs in the school software space, they often exclude usability and family engagement considerations.
+I will guide you through several key parameters to encourage you to stay true to your vision and needs for school communication and parent engagement.

-The good news is that you have many school communication apps to choose from.
+The good news is that your school has many school communication platforms to choose from.
 The not-so-great news is that the number of available school apps may make your head dizzy even after one internet search session.
 You will see similarities and differences, varying visual appeal, selling marketing messaging, and promises of communication efficiency.

 While considering these factors and what’s important to you, don’t lose your standards on parameters that should be shared between all communication systems and apps in the market.
 Standards such as the smoothness of onboarding, data loading times, usability, notifications delivery, and access to customer support are non-negotiables for a software product.
 Technology solutions should work for you, and if an app acts choppy or does not have the features you need, the chances are that there is another app more suitable for your needs.